AD-DSandML/HR_recruitment_analysis_dashboard/README.md

 # HR Management Analysis

 ## Project Description:
-This project deals with 4 years of HR data(source data) which has been collected from a company's HR Database.The data contains each and every information related to the employees of that company.Now our aim in this project is to design a HR Management Dashboard in Excel which will provide a proper insight about the employees and the company's HR management status.
+This project deals with 4 years of HR data(source data) which has been collected from a company's HR Database.The data contains each and every information related to the employees of that company.Now our aim in this project is to design a HR Management Dashboard in Excel which will provide a proper insight about the employees and the company's HR management status.All the data are present in the "HR_Source_Data" folder.

 ## Project Requirement:
-- Create a data connection using power query from the source folder where the monthly HR records are present.
-- Build an interactive Dashboard using this data which will visualize the following analysis-
+- Build an interactive Dashboard using the source data folder which will visualize the following analysis-

             1.Yearly and quarterly new hires and the active employees.
             2.Full time and Part time active employees, classified based on the ethnic group and gender.